 LIFE is a joint project of the Board for Lutheran Schools of the Lutheran Church of Australia and Openbook Publishers.

 God gathers people into the Christian church is one of twelve concepts covered by LIFE curriculum.
-This BAND A planning guide contains model units for the first three years of school.
+This Band D planning guide contains model units for two middle years of secondary school.